narrowstacks/dorkroom-static-api/README.md

 ## Contributing

 We welcome contributions to improve and expand this analog photography database!

-Here's how you can help:
+**Important Warning: Please do NOT add data directly from the Massive Development Chart, as they specifically do not allow reproducing their data in bulk.
+Any submissions deemed being pulled straight from their chart will not be considered.**

+_If your development time is identical or similar to one on their list, that's okay!
+Film, developer, and development data isn't inherently theirs.
+Just don't copy their data/notes/etc verbatim._

 ### Easy Data Contribution (Recommended)